Environment

 Business Unit Structure

-Organizations and task forces related to the circular economy have been set up in several Business Units.
-The organizations, task forces, etc., analyze the external environment and examine business opportunities at each Business Unit and report the results of their analyses and the details of their considerations to the head of each Business Unit and the management members.
+Organizations and task forces related to a circular economy have been set up in several Business Units.
+The organizations, task forces, and the like analyze the external environment and examine business opportunities facing each Business Unit.
+They then report the results of their analyses and the details of their considerations to the head of the relevant Business Units and to the Executive Committee members.

 ---|---|